 Accommodation: Where to Stay in Puerto Rio Tranquilo

-So, you have finally figured out how to visit the Marble Caves in Chile!
+So, you have finally figured out how to visit the Marble Caves in Chilean part of Patagonia!
 Keep in mind that accommodation options in Puerto Rio Tranquilo are fairly limited.
 This means it’s not uncommon for accommodation to book out in advance.
 Below, we’ll review the best accommodation options in Puerto Rio Tranquilo.

 Bellavista Camping: A Great Budget Option